-- In 2005, he directed the construction of the War on Terror Veterans Memorial.
+- In 2005, he directed the construction of the War on Terror Memorial project.

-- In 2012, he began to inter the cremated remains of veterans among the flags around the War on Terror Veterans Memorial.
+- In 2012, he began to inter the cremated remains of veterans among the flags around the War on Terror Memorial site.

 By touching your minds and your hearts, they will lift your understanding, appreciation, and knowledge of veterans, and most importantly, your compassion for them.